yougotthisconf/yougotthis.io/content/static/sponsor-info.md

 - A 5 minute live or pre-recorded talk to be shared as part of the livestream.
 - 3 Tweets of thanks.

-2023 dates are March 15, July 12, September 27, and December 13.

 </extra-reading>

 <extra-reading title="Sponsor Fearless Freelancing Event (June)" class="mt-4">

 A special one-off online meetup focused on core skills related to freelancing with an expected 250 attendees.

-Meetup sponsorship is €600.
+Meetup sponsorship is €600 per event or €2000 for 4 if paid upfront.
 It includes:
 - Your logo on event webpage, on the livestream, and library pages.
 - A 5 minute live or pre-recorded talk to be shared as part of the livestream.
 - 3 Tweets of thanks.